Skip to main content

 The rebound effect after stopping a GLP-1 happens because food noise returns and gastric emptying speeds up.
 In the STEP-4 trial, patients regained two-thirds of lost weight within a year off the medication.
 Habit infrastructure, protein, and strength training reduce the rebound substantially.

 GLP-1s compare to bariatric surgery as a less invasive but slightly less effective tool.
-Surgery produces about 25 to 30 percent total body weight loss with durability over a decade.
-Tirzepatide produces about 20 percent.
+Surgery produces about 25% to 30% total body weight loss with durability over a decade.
+Tirzepatide produces about 20%.
 For patients who want to avoid surgery, GLP-1s now provide a real alternative.

 You should consider a DEXA scan before starting a GLP-1 because it gives you a baseline for muscle and fat mass.
 We retest every 6 to 12 months to verify that the weight you are losing is fat, not muscle or bone.
 Without this data, you are flying blind on body composition.